 At Precision OT, we’re big proponents of single lambda 100G as using four lines of 100G and PAM4 modulation can enable network operators to achieve the 400G data rates they need to support 5G and its edge architecture.
-We are now offering four different 400G transceiver variants in the QSFP-DD form factor, with plans to continue innovating and creating more 400G optical equipment solutions for our customers.
+We are now offering four different 400G transceiver variants in the QSFP-DD form factor, along with various 400G AOC and DAC offerings.
+We have plans to continue innovating and creating more 400G optical equipment solutions for our customers – stay tuned for more!

 As Chris Page, our CTO, says, “It is about creating networking solutions that grow over time and accommodate increased demand cost-effectively, with both flexibility and agility.”
 Ask us about our 400G transceivers today!